turnermm/preregister/README.md

 preregister
 ===========

-Dokuwiki plugin for registering by means of a confirmation link, with built-in captcha
+Dokuwiki plugin for registering by means of a confirmation link, with built-in captcha as well as choice of using the captcha plugin instead.